Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Results

-Another issue is a galaxy specific chemical pattern.
-It is well-known that massive galaxies, both locally~\cite{Thomas+05, Thomas+10} as well as at high redshift~\cite{Onodera+15, Lonoce+15, Kriek+16}, feature [$\alpha$/Fe]-enhanced stellar populations.
-The same galaxies are also found to host enhanced ratios of [C/Fe] and [N/Fe] ~\cite{Johansson+12, Worthey+14} and possibly also in Na~\cite{Conroy+14, Kriek+16, Parikh+18}.
+Another issue occurs when there is a galaxy-specific chemical pattern.
+It is well-known that massive galaxies, both locally\cite{Thomas+05} as well as at high redshift\cite{Onodera+15, Lonoce+15}, feature [$\alpha$/Fe]-enhanced stellar populations.
+The same galaxies also have enhanced ratios of [C/Fe] and [N/Fe]\cite{Johansson+12, Worthey+14} and possibly also have Na\cite{Conroy+14, Parikh+18}.
 Empirical libraries based on local, solar-scaled RGB spectra, and the population models based on them, may not reflect these chemical patterns, causing discrepancies.
-This would mirror a long-standing discrepancy between optical spectral features of massive galaxies and early population models~\cite{Worthey+1992}, which was solved by $[\alpha/\rm Fe]$-enhanced population models~\cite{Thomas+03}.
-Galaxy spectra like those we present here, with young ages and super-solar metallicity, and possibly various non-solar element enhancements, are unique, with no known counterpart in the local universe.
-They challenge the models, but also offer the invaluable opportunity to calibrate them, with far-reaching benefit also for stellar evolution and model atmosphere theories.
+This would mirror a long-standing discrepancy between optical spectral features of massive galaxies and early population models\cite{Worthey+1992}, which was solved by [$\alpha$/Fe]-enhanced population models\cite{Thomas+03}.
+Galaxy spectra like those we present here, with young ages, and supersolar metallicity and possibly various non-solar element enhancements, are unique, with unknown counterpart in the Universe.
+They challenge the models but also offer the invaluable opportunity to calibrate them, with far-reaching benefit also for stellar evolution and model atmosphere theories.